Date: October 15, 2013

 While you may save money by flying out of Eindhoven Airport on a cheap RyanAir flight, don't expect to save more money on accommodations by sleeping in this airport.
 Eindhoven Airport closes at at 11pm and there is no shelter around the terminal.
 Reviewers have ended up sleeping in a nearby forest or the train station.

 If you were kicked out of an airport or had a sleepless night.
-Tell us about it!
+Write a Review!

 Your votes and feedback are essential to the SleepingInAirports annual Best and Worst Airports survey.
 Now it is your turn to tell us which airports deserve to be included on the 2014 list.
 There are a few ways to participate: